A minor upgrade is an upgrade from one Puppet 4 release to another. The order in which you upgrade packages is important. Always upgrade

 /etc/yum/pluginconf.d/versionlock.listand remove the Puppet lock.

-You should regularly upgrade Puppet on agents, and in most cases you shouldn’t need to do anything to prepare for such upgrades.
+Regularly upgrading Puppet on agents helps ease the process when major updates are released, and in most cases you don’t need to do anything to prepare for them.

 Read the release notes before upgrading to learn about changes that affect specific systems or workflows.